-The Company settled debt with various officers and directors during the year resulting in a gain on settlement of debt of \$124,020 (2018 - \$10,000).
+During the year ended December 31, 2019, the Company settled debt with various officers and directors resulting in a gain on settlement of debt of \$124,020.
 This amount has been netted against other vendors' gains or losses on the settlement of debt.